Linear-time calculation of the expected sum of edge lengths in random projective linearizations of trees: Expected sum of edge lengths

 \subsection{The expected sum of edge lengths in random projective arrangements}

-We first review the problem of computing the $\expe{\VD{\Ftree}}$ the expected value of $\VD{\Ftree}$ in uniformly random unconstrained arrangements so as to introduce the methodology applied for $\ExpeDProj$.
-The calculation requires two steps: first, the calculation of $\expe{\Vd{uv}}$, the expected length of an edge, and second the calculation of $\expe{\VD{\Ftree}}$; henceforth we denote these value as $\expe{D}$ and $\expe{\Vd{}}$ since they only depend on the size of $\Ftree$.
-For simplicity, we assume the definition of edge length in Equation \ref{eq:edge_length}.

-The calculation of $\expe{\Vd{}}$ requires the calculation of $\prob{\Vd{}}$, that is the probability that an edge linking two vertices has length $\Vd{}$.
-This is actually the proportion of unconstrained linear arrangements such that the two vertices are at distance $\Vd{}$; said expected value and probability do not depend on the edge.
-There are $\NUnc = n!$ unconstrained linear arrangements and $2(n-d)(n-2)!$ unconstrained arrangements where the pair of vertices are at distance $\Vd{}$, hence

-as expected from previous research \cite{Zornig1984a,Ferrer2004a}.
-Then, the expected length of an edge in an unconstrained random arrangement is \cite{Zornig1984a,Ferrer2004a}

-The second step is the calculation of $\expe{D}$, the expected value of $D$ in an unconstrained arrangement.
-Since a tree has $n-1$ edges, $\expe{D}= (n-1)\expe{\Vd{}}$, which gives Equation \ref{eq:ExpeDUnconstrained:closed_form}.

-Given a random variable $Y(\Rtree)$ whose probability space is that of all $n!$ uniformly random (unconstrained) linear arrangements of $\Rtree$, we denote $Y(\Rtree)$'s expected value conditioned to projective arrangements with the subscript `$\mathrm{pr}$', $\rexpe{Y(\Rtree)}$; more formally, $\rexpe{Y(\Rtree)} = \expe{Y(\Rtree) \;|\; \Proj}$.
 To obtain an arithmetic expression for $\ExpeDProj$, we follow again a two-step approach.
 First, we calculate the expected length of an edge in uniformly random projective arrangements.
 However, unlike the unconstrained case, the edge must be incident to the root.
 Second, we calculate the expected $\ExpeDProj$ applying the result of the first step.
 Before we proceed, we need to introduce some notation.